paulahitz8/PlatformerGame/README.md

 ## Developers

  - Paula Hitz - lead collider creator
  - María Calle - lead physics creator
  - Irene Hernández - lead animator

+Disclamer: we all worked in everything and equally as hard.

 ## License